Creating Restricted Scope Component Templates in Compose

 ) {

-In a product design system, we want to fill slots with well-defined combinations of variations.
+In a product design system, we aim to fill slots with well-defined combinations of variations.

 @Composable